Keadeen Mountain: Prehistory

 The hilltop is crowned by a robbed-out cairn of unknown date.
 Just below the cairn a cursus monument of about 300 m length and 40 m width stretches down the western slope of the mountain.
 Its limiting banks and ditches are still visible in the landscape as roughly parallel 0.4 m high ridges and 0.3 m deep furrows respectively.
 According to its investigators the cursus is oriented towards the sun rise on summer solstice: standing at the centre of the cursus the sun rises behind the summit of Keadeen mountain.
 The cursus is tentatively dated to the Middle Neolithic (ca. 3500 to 3000 BC).

-These monuments are embedded in a rich prehistoric landscape with prehistoric hillforts and dozens of cairns on top of Cloghnagaune, Spinans Hill and Baltinglass Hill to the west as well as several barrows there and in the valleys below.
-In fact the landscape between the valley of River Slaney and Keadeen Mountain can be compared to Brú na Bóinne.
+These monuments are embedded in a landscape with prehistoric hillforts and dozens of cairns on top of Cloghnagaune, Spinans Hill and Baltinglass Hill to the west as well as several barrows there and in the valleys below.
+The landscape between the valley of River Slaney and Keadeen Mountain can be compared to Brú na Bóinne.